kawsar-95/Portfolio/README.md

 git@2.17.1 or higher
 ```

-## How To Use

-## Linking Portfolio to Github

-// portfolio.js
-githubUserName: 'YOUR GITHUB USERNAME HERE',

 #### Using Emojis

 For adding emoji 😃 into the texts in `Portfolio.js`, use the `emoji()` function and pass the text you need as an argument.
 This would help in keeping emojis compatible across different browsers and platforms.